Quick and easy to make. These banana buttermilk muffins with raspberries are a great anytime snack!

 - 1 cup mashed ripe banana (250 g), about 2 medium bananas

 - 1 cup fresh raspberries

 - Preheat oven to 375 °F. Line muffin tin with cupcake liners.
 Set aside.

 - In a large bowl, whisk together flour, sugar, salt, baking powder, and baking soda.

 - In another bowl, combine melted butter, whisked egg, and buttermilk.
 Add to dry mixture.
 Stir together using a sturdy spatula.

 - Add mashed bananas and stir until incorporated.
 Gently fold in raspberries.

 - Use an ice cream scooper to distribute batter among prepare muffin tin.
-Fill tins about 3/4's full and sprinkle cocoa nibs on top.
+Fill tins a little over ¾ full.